realityexpander/How_to_program_from_ground_up/README.md

   - [Allowing for "Multiple Inheritance" in C++ was a mistake, and it was removed from Java and C# for very good reasons](multiple-inheritance-removed)
   - [Design Patterns](09-ClassOrientedProgramming.md#design-patterns)
 - [Back-to-Object Oriented Programming](10-BackToObjectOrientedProgramming.md)
+  - Can we re-visit the original principles of OOP to make softare easier to understand and maintain?
   - [Banned Patterns in BOOP](10-BackToObjectOrientedProgramming.md#banned-patterns-in-boop)
   - [Why is Class-Oriented Programming (COP)](10-BackToObjectOrientedProgramming.md#why-is-cop-bad)
   - [Back-to Object Oriented Programming Example](10-BackToObjectOrientedProgramming.md#boop-example)
 - [Functional Programming](11-FunctionalProgramming.md)
+  - Can we structure our code in a way to have less bugs and be easier to understand?
   - [Functional Programming Style](11-FunctionalProgramming.md#FunctionalProgramming)
   - [Immutability & No Side Effects](11-FunctionalProgramming.md#ImmutabilityNoSideEffects)
 - [Parallel Processing (Concurrent Programming)](12-ParallelProcessing.md)
+  - Can we make our programs run faster by doing more than one thing at a time?
   - [Threads](12-ParallelProcessing.md#threads)
   - [Atomic Updates](12-ParallelProcessing.md#AtomicUpdates)
   - [Coroutines](12-ParallelProcessing.md#coroutines)